rohayanti/My-First-AI-SLR/Stellar-SLR.md

 [https://contgpt.com](https://contgpt.com)

+## Operation Definition: Mutation Testing on Entropy-based Malicious Code Detection Algorithm - A Systematic Review

+### Objective:

+The primary objective of this systematic review is to comprehensively evaluate the role of mutation testing in enhancing the performance and effectiveness of entropy-based malicious code detection algorithms.
+This operation definition outlines the detailed plan and criteria for conducting the systematic review.

+### Scope of Review:

+1. **Integration of Mutation Testing**: This systematic review aims to investigate how mutation testing is integrated into the evaluation and enhancement of entropy-based malicious code detection algorithms.

+2. **Detection Effectiveness**: We will assess the effectiveness of mutation testing in identifying vulnerabilities, weaknesses, and evasion techniques within malicious code, focusing on entropy-based algorithms.

+3. **Mutation Operators**: The review will explore the specific mutation operators employed in the context of malicious code detection and their impact on the outcomes of test cases.

+4. **Metrics and Scoring**: We will analyze the metrics and scoring methods used to measure mutation scores and assess the overall effectiveness of testing strategies.

+# Certainly, here are some relevant keywords for "Mutation Testing on Entropy-based Malicious Code Detection Algorithm: A Systematic Review":

+1. Mutation Testing
+2. Malicious Code Detection
+3. Entropy-based Algorithms
+4. Cybersecurity
+5. Systematic Review
+6. Vulnerability Assessment
+7. Code Mutation
+8. Security Testing
+9. Software Testing
+10. Code Analysis
+11. Mutation Operators
+12. Detection Effectiveness
+13. Evaluation Metrics
+14. Code Vulnerabilities
+15. Cyber Threats
+16. Test Case Generation
+17. Evasion Techniques
+18. Threat Detection
+19. Mutation Score
+20. Security Enhancement

 Certainly, here is a table summarizing the five articles with the requested columns:

 Certainly, here is a table summarizing the five articles with the requested columns: